-Jadeja’s batting rampage gets 37 runs in 1 over for Chennai
+Jadeja’s batting rampage adds 37 runs in 1 over for Chennai

-MUMBAI, India (AP) — Ravindra Jadeja’s batting rampage secured a record-equaling 37 runs off the last over before his 3-13 with the ball helped to lead Chennai Super Kings to a 69-run victory over Royal Challengers Bangalore on Sunday.
+MUMBAI, India (AP) — Ravindra Jadeja plundered a record-equaling 37 runs off the last over from Harshal Patel and then took 3-13 with the ball Sunday to guide Chennai Super Kings to a 69-run win over Royal Challengers Bangalore in the Indian Premier League.

-Chris Gayle, while playing for Bangalore, also added 37 runs in a single over against Kochi Tuskers’ Prasanth Parameswaran during the 2011 edition of the IPL.
+Delhi Capitals later joined Chennai and Bangalore at the top of the standings on eight points after beating Sunrisers Hyderabad in the first Super Over this IPL season.

-Chennai chose to bat and Jadeja, who was dropped on zero, rocketed his team’s total from 154-4 at the end of the 19th over to 191-4 at the end of the 20th.
-He hit five sixes and a four in Harshal Patel’s 20th over — with one of the sixes coming off a no ball — for his 28-ball 62.
+At Mumbai, Jadeja equaled Chris Gayle’s IPL record, set against Kochi Tuskers’ Prasanth Parameswaran during the 2011 edition of the IPL, in a starring role that ended Bangalore’s four-match winning streak.

-In reply, Bangalore scored 122-9, mainly due to Jadeja’s brilliance.
+Chennai chose to bat and Jadeja, who was dropped before he’d scored, rocketed his team’s total from 154-4 at the end of the 19th over to 191-4 at the end of the 20th.
+He hit the first four balls of the over for six — including a no-ball on the third delivery and another on the subsequent free hit — — for his 28-ball 62.

-Chennai shares the lead with Bangalore.
-Both teams have eight points, winning four out of five games.
+In reply, Bangalore scored 122-9, mainly due to Jadeja’s left-arm spin.

-“Jaddu (Jadeja) is somebody who can change the game on his own,” said Chennai skipper Mahendra Singh Dhoni.
+“Jaddu (Jadeja) is somebody who can change the game on his own,” Chennai skipper Mahendra Singh Dhoni said.

-Jadeja, a seasoned all-rounder with left-arm spin, took the heart out of Bangalore’s run chase by clean bowling Glenn Maxwell (22) and A.B. de Villiers (4).
-Between those two vital blows, Jadeja ran out Dan Christian off a direct throw which reduced Bangalore to 81-5 in the 10th over with the chase falling apart for Virat Kohli’s team.
+Jadeja took the heart out of Bangalore’s run chase by clean bowling Glenn Maxwell (22) and A.B. de Villiers (4).
+Between those two vital blows, Jadeja ran out Dan Christian with a direct throw which reduced Bangalore to 81-5 in the 10th over with the chase falling apart for Virat Kohli’s team.

 Opening batsman Devdutt Padikkal (34 off 15 balls) briefly looked to threaten Chennai’s imposing target before he was caught at backward square leg off Shardul Thakur (1-11) in an otherwise under-par batting effort by Bangalore.